 The majority of CCSSE respondents identified themselves as Hispanic or White, Non-Hispanic.
 The largest shift occurred in Spring 2013.
 The percent of CCSSE respondents who identified themselves as White, Non-Hispanic dropped and the percent of students who identified themselves as Hispanic increased.
-Also, the percent gap between Caucasian and Hispanic students for the general student population at Crafton decreased in Spring 2013.
+In 2015 it continues to increase.

 - In Spring 2009, a total of 57% of CCSSE respondents identified themselves as White, Non-Hispanic and 26% as Hispanic.
 The general Crafton Hills College student population was 54% Caucasian and 29% Hispanic. - In Spring 2010, a total of 57% of CCSSE respondents identified themselves as White, Non-Hispanic and 26% as Hispanic.
 The general Crafton Hills College student population was 53% Caucasian and 32% Hispanic. - In Spring 2011, a total of 53% of CCSSE respondent identified themselves as White, Non-Hispanic and 26% as Hispanic.
 The general Crafton Hills College student population was Caucasian 50% and 34% Hispanic. - In Spring 2013, a total of 43% of CCSSE respondent identified themselves as White, Non-Hispanic and 30% as Hispanic.
-The general Crafton Hills College student population was 44% Caucasian and 40% Hispanic.
+The general Crafton Hills College student population was 44% Caucasian and 40% Hispanic. - In Spring 2015, a total of 44% of CCSSE respondents identified themselves as White, Non-Hispanic and 34% as Hispanic.
+The general Crafton Hills College student population was 42% Caucasian and 43% Hispanic.